 - A) Townhouse blocks should be oriented parallel to the street to reinforce the established streetwall.
 Within back-to-back or stacked back-to-back townhouse blocks, both units should align with their respective streets. - B) Townhouses should be set back from the front lot line to generally reinforce the existing streetwall.
-On corner lots, townhouses should be located to reinforce both streetwalls. - C) Where front-yard parking is proposed, and is a predominant characteristic of the neighbourhood, a 6.0m setback is recommended to accommodate a driveway. - D) Notwithstanding the above, slight variations in setbacks may be appropriate to create a more interesting streetscape. - E) Side-yard setbacks of 1.5-3.0m should be provided to maintain ample spacing between buildings. - F) Townhouses should be designed and massed to generally reflect their context.
+On corner lots, townhouses should be located to reinforce both streetwalls. - C) Where front-yard parking is proposed, and is a predominant characteristic of the neighbourhood, a 6.0m setback is recommended to accommodate a driveway. - D) Notwithstanding the above, slight variations in setbacks may be appropriate to create a more interesting streetscape. - E) Side-yard setbacks of 1.5-3.0m should be provided to maintain ample spacing between buildings. - F) Townhouses within, or interfacing with, established residential neighbourhoods, should be designed to generally reflect and be compatible in height, scale and massing with their context.
 This may include more traditional designs in Residential Areas and more contemporary designs within the Urban Centres and Corridors.

-- G) Where townhouses are located in, or immediately adjacent to, Residential Areas, their design and articulation should reference (but not replicate) the prevailing character, including height, roof and cornice lines, ground floor heights, pilasters, window location and proportions, porches, brick and material colours, etc. - H) Notwithstanding the above, a range of distinct but complementary façade designs, rooflines, materials and architectural details are encouraged, particularly between adjacent townhouse developments, to create variation within a streetscape.
+- G) Where townhouses are located in, or interface with, Residential Areas, their design and articulation should reference and be compatible with (but not replicate) the prevailing character, including height, roof and cornice lines, ground floor heights, pilasters, window location and proportions, porches, brick and material colours, etc. - H) Notwithstanding the above, a range of distinct but complementary façade designs, rooflines, materials and architectural details are encouraged, particularly between adjacent townhouse developments, to create variation within a streetscape.